getreu/tp-note/docs/source/tp-note--manpage.md

 * The '`sanit()`' filter transforms a string in a file system friendly from.
 This is done by replacing forbidden characters like '`?`' and '`\\`' with '`_`' or space.
-This filter can be used with any variables, but is most useful with filename-templates.
+This filter can be used with any variable, but is most useful with filename-templates.
 For example, in the '`[tmpl] sync_filename`' template, we find the expression '`{{ subtitle | sanit }}`'.
+  Note that the filter recognizes strings that represent a so called dot file name and treats them a little differently by prepending them with an
+  apostrophe: a dot file is a file whose name starts with '`.`' and that does not contain whitespace.
+It may or may not end with a file extension.
+  The apostrophe preserves the following dot from being filtered.

-* '`sanit(alpha=true)`' is similar to the above, with one exception: when a string starts with a digit '`0`-`9`', the whole string is prepended with `'`.
+* '`sanit(alpha=true)`' is similar to the above, with one exception: when a string starts with a digit '`0123456789`' or '`-_ `', the whole string is prepended with `'`.
 For example: "`1 The Show Begins`" becomes "`'1 The Show Begins`".
 This filter should always be applied to the first variable assembling the new filename, e.g. '`{{ title | sanit(alpha=true )}`'.
 This way, it is always possible to distinguish the sort tag from the actual filename.
+The default sort tag separator '`'`' can be changed with the configuration variable '`[filename] sort_tag_extra_separator`'.

 In filename-templates most variables must pass either the '`sanit`' or the '`sanit(alpha=true)`' filter.
 Exception to this rule are the sort tag variables '`{{ path | tag }}`' and '`{{ dir_path | tag }}`'.
-As these are guaranteed to contain only the filesystem friendly characters: '`0..9 -_`', no additional filtering is required.
-Please note that in this case a '`sanit()`'-filter would needlessly restrict the value range of sort tags as they usually end with a '`-`', a character, which the '`sanit`'-filter screens out when it appears in leading or trailing position.
-For this reason no '`sanit`'-filter is allowed with '`{{ path | tag }}`' and '`{{ dir_path | tag }}`'.
+As these are guaranteed to contain only the filesystem friendly characters '`0123456789 -_`', no additional filtering is required.
+Please note that in this case a '`sanit`'-filter would needlessly restrict the value range of sort tags as they usually end with a '`-`', a character, which the '`sanit`'-filter screens out when it appears in leading or trailing position.
+For this reason no '`sanit`'-filter is not allowed with '`{{ path | tag }}`' and '`{{ dir_path | tag }}`'.

 ## Register your own text editor